 3. Qualify the keywords

 Not every keyword you have is going to work.
 Some are repeated, don’t have enough search volumes or not related to your business.

 So keywords need to be qualified before they are actually used.
-There are basically 4 criteria to take into considerations when qualifying keywords.
+There are basically 4 criteria to take into considerations.